- Fashion and Beauty»

 Do You Know What's In Your Toothpaste?
 Is Anything Safe Anymore?

-Canada, the European Union, and other countries have already banned the use of triclosan, or limited its use, and the FDA is planning to release a report on the dangers Triclosan poses to both humans and the environment generally.
+Canada, the European Union, and other countries have already banned the use of Triclosan, or limited its use, and the FDA is planning to release a report on the dangers Triclosan poses to both humans and the environment generally.

 Rats, and humans share slightly more than 99% of the same genes.
 For that reason rats are considered a superior animal for studying and modeling human disease.